 You’re Not Alone

 So if you’re going through that again, you’re not alone.
 I don’t have good news, except that you’re not alone.
-And we’re, we’re meeting with people all the time and talking to people all the time and the courts are working.
+And we’re, we’re meeting with people all the time and talking to people all the time and the courts are working in favor of individuals and couples parenting during Covid.
 The courts are online, the courts are functioning.

 Trials are happening, cases are moving forward.
 And in many cases, people are able to divorce, amicably and walk away in a better situation than they were crumbling under the pressure cooker of a bad marriage during quarantine and social distancing.
 So hang in there.
 I hope things are going okay for you.
 There’s another video that I’d like you to really watch.
 If you are preparing for divorce and you’re high income, or you have a lot of assets, there’s a lot of very interesting things happening with high income couples right now.
 So check out that video for sure.